 February 28, 1994 ~ Jake Edwin Charles Kennedy, commonly known as indie singer, guitarist, bassist, pianist, songwriter Jake Bugg, born in Nottingham, UK ~ Debuted in 2012 with his eponymous Jake Bugg album, working closely with Iain Archer.
 The album would top the UK albums chart, two of its singles would also reach the top 30, namely Lightning Bolt and Two Fingers

 February 28, 1994 ~ Organist, pianist, composer Olivier Alain, full name Olivier Georges Alain, passed away in Ferolles-Atilly, France ~ Son of Albert Alain, brother of Jehan Alain and Marie-Claire Alain, all renowned organists.
 Director of the Saint-Germain-en-Laye Conservatory from 1950 through 1964.
 Director of the Ecole Casar Franck in Paris from 1960 through 1974.
 Founder of Conservatoire National de Region in Paris, serving as its director from 1976 through 1985.
 Has composed some 170 works, most of which are still unpublished.
-Authored several books, including a monograph on Johann Sebastian Bach ~ Alain was born in 1918
+Alain has also authored several books, including a monograph on Johann Sebastian Bach ~ Alain was born in 1918

 February 28, 1993 ~ Sofiane Youssef Samir Bousaadia, commonly known as rapper, singer Boef, born in Aubersvillers, France ~ One of the most successful rappers to emerge from the mid-2010s Dutch hip-hop and rap scene.
 Released his full-length Gewoon Boef debut album in 2016.
 Sparked controversy in early 2018 for his misogynist comments, eventually resulting in a ban from most major stations.
 Best known for songs such as Overal featuring F1rstman & DJ Youss-F, Habiba, Come Again with Ronnie Flex, Krantenwijk with Lil' Kleine, Op Me Monnie with Frenna, Dom and Treinstation